maiste/maiste.fr/contents/blog/2021/odoc.md

 Thanks to this file, each time the action is triggered, it will push a new commit in the `gh-pages` branch of your repository.

-## Take the mouse back and update Github
+## Take the mouse back and update GitHub

 * You need to go to your repository settings: